Rufian55/Testy/README.md

 # Testy
-An export of Postman environment, test battery, and test results.
+json files are an export of Postman environment, test battery, and test results.

 Tests GitHub's Gist api for correctness.

+The urlValidator folders test a "buggy" version of urlValidator.